-Is Cancun safe?
-That is the million-dollar question as Cancun is the top destination for many U.S. travelers, but violent crime is soaring in certain areas because American tourists are buying drugs from Mexican drug dealers.
+Is Cancun safe in 2023?
+That is the million-dollar question as Cancun is the top destination for many U.S. travelers, but violent crime is soaring in certain areas because tourists are buying drugs from Mexican drug dealers.

-Cancún and the 81-mile stretch south of the resort to Tulum, known as the Riviera Maya, draw 13 million visitors a year to their lush beaches, golf courses, and all-inclusive luxury resorts.
+Cancún and the 81-mile stretch south of Tulum, known as the Riviera Maya, draw 13 million visitors a year to their lush beaches, golf courses, and all-inclusive luxury resorts.

 The area accounts for nearly half of Mexico’s tourism revenue.
 It’s also the scene of an alarming rise in murders, mostly fueled by the demand for drugs from the vacationers themselves.

-Once an American tourist is murdered travelers begin questioning whether Cancun is safe.
+Once an American tourist is murdered travelers begin questioning is Cancun safe.
 The stories go on and on about one murder after the other and here recently there has been an uptick in carbon monoxide poisoning in Mexico.

-The U.S. State Department recently issued an updated Mexico travel warning about U.S. Tourists traveling to Mexico due to the uptick in violence.
+The U.S. State Department recently issued an updated Cancun Mexico travel Advisory about U.S. Tourists traveling to Mexico due to the uptick in violence.

 “Violent crime—such as homicide, kidnapping, carjacking, and robbery—is widespread and common in Mexico,” warns the State Department.

-For years I wouldn’t travel to Mexico because the U.S. media painted this horrific picture of Mexico and I always wondered if it was safe to travel to Mexico.
+For years I wouldn’t travel to Mexico because the U.S. media painted this horrific picture of Mexico and I always wondered is Cancun safe.

-I believed Mexico was dangerous, I would be killed, kidnapped, and held for ransom by the cartel because of the Cancun travel warning issued by the U.S. Government.
+I believed Mexico was dangerous, I would be killed, kidnapped, and held for ransom by the cartel because of both the Cancun Travel Advisory and the Mexico Travel Advisory 2023 that was issued by the U.S. Government.

-As my readers are planning their Spring break 2023 travels I have been receiving more questions than ever on is Mexico safe and more specific questions about the crime in Cancun and Tulum.
+As my readers are planning their fall and winter travels I have been receiving more questions than ever about is Cancun dangerous.

 I will discuss the following when it comes to safety in Cancun: